Muts256/Sentinel/README.md

   - Creating an incident alert using  a scheduled rule.
   - Assigning and resolving alerts.
   - Using data connectors to connect to threat intelligence feeds to enrich the investigation process
   - Document the findings.
-See PDF above.
+See the Sentinel PDF attached above.

+Lessons Learned:
+  - Configure Cyber Threat Intelligence to enhance detection accuracy, Proactive defence.
+  - Configure Sentinel, Log Analytic workspaces, Analytic rules
+  - Using the KQL to filter noise
+  -
   <h4>For the details, open the pdf attached</h4>

 <h2> 🤳 Connect with me:</h2>